-India's so-called Dark Age – from 185 BCE to CE 300 – was not dark regarding trade.
-Disintegration of the Maurya Empire and the invasions were mitigated by a continuing trade in which Indians sold more to the Roman Empire than they bought, with Roman coins piling up in India.
+India's so-called Dark Age, from 185 BCE to CE 300, was not dark regarding trade.
+Trade continued, with more being sold to the Roman Empire than was being imported.
+In India, Roman coins were piling up.
 The Kushan invaders were absorbed by India, Kushan kings adopting the manners and language of the Indians and intermarrying with Indian royal families.
-The southern kingdom of Andhra conquered Magadha in 27 BCE, ending the rule Sunga dynasty there, and it extended its power in the Ganges Valley, creating a new bridge between the north and the south.
-But this came to an end as Andhra and two other southern kingdoms weakened themselves by warring against one another.
-By the early 300s, power in India was returning to the Magadha region, and India was entering what would be called its classical age.
+The southern kingdom of Andhra conquered Magadha in 27 BCE, ending the Sunga dynasty in Magadha, and Andhra extended its power in the Ganges Valley, creating a new bridge between the north and the south.
+But this came to an end as Andhra and two other southern kingdoms weakened themselves by warring against each other.
+By the early 300s CE, power in India was returning to the Magadha region, and India was entering what would be called its classical age.

-A Magadha raja named Chandra Gupta – who was unrelated to the Chandragupta of six centuries before – controlled rich veins of iron from the nearby Barabara Hills.
+A Magadha raja named Chandra Gupta (unrelated to the Chandragupta of six centuries before) controlled rich veins of iron from the nearby Barabara Hills.
 Around the year 308 he married a princess from the neighboring kingdom of Licchavi, and with this marriage he gained a hold over the flow of northern India's commerce on the Ganges River – the major flow of north Indian commerce.
 In 319, Chandra Gupta created for himself the title King of Kings (Maharajadhiraja), and he extended his rule westward to Prayaga, in north-central India.

 Ten years into his rule, Chandra Gupta lay dying, and he told his son, Samudra, to rule the whole world.
 His son tried.
 Samudra Gupta's forty-five years of rule would be described as one vast military campaign.
 He waged war along the Ganges plain, overwhelming nine kings and incorporating their subjects and lands into the Gupta Empire.
 He absorbed Bengal, and kingdoms in Nepal and Assam paid him tribute.
 He expanded his empire westward, conquering Malava and the Saka kingdom of Ujjayini.
 He gave various tribal states autonomy under his protection.
 He raided Pallava and humbled eleven kings in southern India.
 He made a vassal of the king of Lanka, and he compelled five kings on the outskirts of his empire to pay him tribute.
 The powerful kingdom of Vakataka in central India, he preferred to leave independent and friendly.

-Greater wealth accrued to those who already had wealth, and the middle class prospered.
+The middle class prospered.
+Greater wealth accrued to those who already had wealth.
 Big estates grew with the help of dependent labor and slave labor.
 The poor stayed poor, but apparently there was little dire want.
 The caste system still existed.
 So too did the inferior status of women.
 But charities abounded.
 The Gupta kings were autocrats who liked to think of themselves as servants to all their subjects.
 Hospitals offered care free of charge to everyone, rich and poor.
-There were rest houses for travelers along India's highways, and the capital possessed an excellent, free hospital created by the charity of the wealthy.
+There were rest houses for travelers along India's highways, and the capital city had a hospital with free care created by the charity of the wealthy.

-Although the Gupta's were more organized in their administrations, with the increase in prosperity had come a greater liberality.
-The cruel punishments of Mauryan times had been abolished.
-People no longer had to register with government authorities or carry a passport when traveling within the empire.
+With the increase in prosperity came a greater liberality.
+The cruel punishments during the Mauryan Dynasty had been abolished.
+Although the Gupta's were more organized in their administrations, people no longer had to register with government authorities or carry a passport when traveling within the empire.
 The government operated without the system of espionage often practiced by Roman emperors and by Mauryan rulers.
 Law breaking was punished without death sentences – mainly by fines.
 Punishments such as having one's hand cut off were applied only against obstinate, professional criminals.